-With the warmer weather on the horizon, there is no better excuse to dust off your bike and get outside.
-It might have been a few months since you’ve been out for a ride and you may now be itching to get out on your bike.
-But if it’s been a while, there’s a few things to do before you pull it out from the back of the garage and just hop on.
+With warmer weather on the horizon, there’s no better excuse to dust off your bike and get outside.
+It might have been a few months since you’ve been out for a ride, so now you’re itching to get back in the saddle.
+But if it’s been a while, there are a few things to do before you pull it out from the back of the garage and just hop on.

 Bikes that don’t get much TLC can soon throw up problems on even short rides.
 In some cases, it can be unsafe to ride.
 A safe bike is a happy bike and so it is always worth doing a quick safety check before any sort of ride.
 Plus, by keeping on top of preventative maintenance, you will avoid expensive bills further down the line or, putting the emergency services under any more pressure because of a nasty tumble.

-Tyres need to be checked regularly for punctures, degradation and even light damage.
-This is the part of your bike that likely suffers the most wear and tear.
-If it looks like your tyres are nearing the end of their lives, get them replaced promptly – you’ll be thankful when you don’t have to carry your bike home when your tyre decides enough is enough.
-Check out our full bike tyre range for a replacement, with bike tyres for every wheel size imaginable.
+Tyres need to be checked regularly for punctures, degradation and even light damage as this is part of your bike that likely suffers the most wear and tear.
+If it looks like your tyres are nearing the end of their lives, get them replaced as soon as possible to prevent any punctures or blowouts.
+Check out our full bike tyre range for a replacement, with bike tyres for every wheel size.

 Tyre inflation is equally important.
 If your tyres are flat, then you risk damaging them if they collide with something and you won’t be able to ride as quickly and efficiently.
 By keeping a track pump in the same place as you store your bike, you will easily be able to give the tyres a top-up of air.
 The handy pressure gauge will show you if your bike tyres need some extra inflation, plus you’ll be able to match the recommended PSI on the side of the tyre more accurately.

 Without working brakes and gears, your bike is undoubtedly unsafe.
-Check that cable connectors are tight and be on the look out for rust or degradation on the cables themselves.
-If there is any fraying, rust or the cables aren’t pulling at all, they’ll need to be replaced.
+Check that your cable connectors are tight and look for rust or degradation on the cables themselves.
+If there is any fraying or rust, or the cables aren’t pulling at all, they’ll need to be replaced.

 It’s always worth having your bike lights ready to go, even if you’re only riding in the daytime, so replace/recharge if they haven’t been switched on for a while.
-With fully charged batteries, you won’t get caught out if it suddenly goes dull or you decide to ride just that little but further towards the end of the day.
+With fully charged batteries, you won’t get caught out if it suddenly goes dark or you decide to ride just that little bit further towards the end of the day.

-It may seem obvious, but going for your first ride of the year on a scruffy, dusty bike isn’t very inspiring – give it a good scrub before heading out and you’ll look and feel much better for it!
+It may seem obvious, but going for your first ride of the year on a grimy, dirty bike isn’t very inspiring, and it likely won’t perform as well either – give it a good scrub before heading out and you’ll look and feel much better for it!

 Get all the cleaning equipment you’ll need with a Muc Off 8-in-1 bike cleaning kit, which includes brushes and sponges for a more accurate and long-lasting clean.

 Now that you’ve got your bike back to full working order, it’s time to get out and ride it!
-Enjoy the warmer weather and don’t forget to say safe, look after yourself and look after others.
+Enjoy the warmer weather and don’t forget to keep yourself and your bike safe.